DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 3 - Publish APIs/README.md

   You will see the familiar modal dialog:
   ![](./media/modal-add-a-step.png)

-7. Select the ‘Verify API Key’ policy, and click the "Add" button.
+7. Scroll down and Select the **Verify API Key** policy, and click the "Add" button.

-  The ‘Verify API Key’ policy will get added after the ‘Response Cache’ policy.
+  You will then be back in the Develop page.
+You will see that **Verify API Key** policy has been added after the ‘Response Cache’ policy.
 Like so:
   ![](./media/policy-ordering-1.png)

-  **Click-and-Drag** the ‘Verify API Key’ policy to move it so that it appears before the ResponseCache policy.
+  **Click-and-Drag** the **Verify API Key** policy to move it so that it appears before the ResponseCache policy.
   ![](./media/click-and-drag-VAK.gif)